Austroliotia pulcherrima

-Austroliotia pulcherrima, is a species of sea snail, a marine gastropod mollusk in the family Liotiidae.
+Austroliotia pulcherrima is a species of sea snail, a marine gastropod mollusk in the family Liotiidae.

 Description

 The height of the shell attains 7 mm.

+(Original description) The shell is subdiscoid, with a slightly elevated spire.
+Its whorls are rounded and very elegantly cancellated with transverse and longitudinal raised ridges; the transverse ridges are muricated.
+The outer lip is expanded, with a double peristome, each being radiately fimbriated.
+The umbilicus is very large, and its margins are crenulated.

 Distribution

 This marine species occurs off New South Wales, South Australia, Victoria and Western Australia.